Father Lopez Catholic High School: History

+The first campus was funded by the president of Daytona Beverages since the man wanted a Catholic school for his family instead of having to move back to St. Louis, Missouri.
 Father Lopez Catholic High School was established in 1959 to meet the growing need for a central Catholic high school in the Daytona area.
 The school replaced several parish schools, including St. Paul Parish School, which was established in 1924 as the first Catholic high school in the area.
 It was built by the Diocese of St. Augustine at 960 Madison Avenue.
 The school was accredited by the Southern Association of Colleges and Schools.

 In 1968 the school was transferred to the administration of the Diocese of Orlando.

 In 2001 the school paid $1.17 million for 2 acre of land and two buildings as the first step in a planned $3 million expansion and renovation project.

 In 2004 Bishop Thomas Wenski signed a $2 million-plus agreement for the Orlando Diocese to buy 80 acre on LPGA Boulevard for a replacement campus.
 The Diocese sold the approximately 15 acre old campus to help pay for the new school.

 In 2005 Wenski supplied $1.5 million of diocesan funds for the new school.
 The school raised $10 million.

-A new school was constructed in 2008 in Daytona, about 3 mi from its previous location.
+In 2007 construction on the current campus began.
+Construction completed in 2008; the facility is about 3 mi from its previous location.
 The campus has a main football field with a new track, a new baseball field, a new softball field, new tennis courts and practice fields.

+In 2012, Michael J. Coury became the school's president.

 Student body

-The enrollment for 2012-2013 is about 413 students.
+The enrollment for 2012–2013 is about 413 students.
 Senior class is about 95 students.
 Nine Advanced Placement (AP) courses are offered.
 68.4% passed AP courses in 2010; Florida average was 42.9%.
 Class of 2009 mean SAT score was 1549; average Florida score was 1475.
 ACT composite mean score was 21.9; Florida mean score was 19.5.
 64% of the class of 2009 enrolled in the Bright Futures Scholarship Program.

 Campus

 The campus, new in 2008, cost $30 million.
-The 100 seat chapel was constructed in the Spanish style.
+The 100-seat chapel was constructed in the Spanish style.
 The stadium seats 1200.

 There is a double gym that holds 740 people.
 There are over 24 computers for public use, 24 computers for classes, and a television production room with a screen and news casting equipment.
 The cafeteria-auditorium holds 740 with a "murphy bed" fold up stage.
 The area also doubles as a dance studio.
 An "in-house" chef caters continuous events.